Iowa State University

 Threat Management

-The Critical Incident Response Team (CIRT) is an administrative group formed to promote awareness and responsiveness across campus to avoid or address situations that may involve violence, threats, intimidation, or property damage.
+The Critical Incident Response Team (CIRT) is an administrative group formed to promote awareness and responsiveness across the university to avoid or address situations that may involve violence, threats, intimidation, or property damage.
 In addition, a Threat Management Team, which is part of CIRT, may assist the Iowa State University Police Division and departments to assess situations involving the potential for violence.
 The Threat Management Team is staffed through the Iowa State University Police Division.

 Resources and Preparedness